Yisroel Eliyahu Weintraub: Biography

 Weintraub was born in the Brownsville neighborhood of Brooklyn.
 While still a young lad, Weintraub was known for his diligence and devotion to the study of Torah.
 He attended Yeshiva Rabbi Chaim Berlin where he forged a student relationship with its dean, Rabbi Yitzchak Hutner.
 As a student of Hutner, Weintraub also developed views on Jewish philosophy, especially following the methodology of Rabbi Judah Loew ben Bezalel (The Maharal).
+Before attending Yeshiva Rabbi Chaim Berlin he attended the Mir Yeshiva in Brooklyn and studied under Rav Abba Berman and Rav Shmuel Berenbaum.
 Weintraub briefly served as Mashgiach of Yeshiva Rabbi Chaim Berlin before emigrating to Israel in the early 1960s.

 After a brief residence in Jerusalem, Weintraub moved to Bene Barak in 1965.
 There, he lived on Rashbam street and was a neighbor to Rabbi Chaim Kanievsky.
 In Bene Barak, Weintraub studied in the Kollel Chazon Ish.

 Weintraub also studied Talmud under the guidance of Rabbi Abba Berman.
 Upon the latter's death, Weintraub recited Kaddish in his memory, a rite usually given to a deceased's son.
 Rabbi Weintraub eulogized Rabbi Shimshon Dovid Pincus.